FIND Disability Statistics

-The National Carrier file contains procedure-level claims and billing data for Medicare Part B beneficiaries receiving services from non-institutional health providers.
-Non-institutional health providers include: physicians, nurse practitioners, occupational and physical therapists, ambulance providers, and stand-alone ambulatory surgical centers.
-The data contain beneficiary demographic information, primary claim diagnosis, and up to 12 additional diagnoses (ICD-9 codes), as well as Health Care Common Procedure Coding System (HCPCS) codes and Current Procedural Technology (CPT) codes.
+The Carrier Fee-for-Service file (formerly known as the National Carrier file) contains procedure-level claims and billing data for Medicare Part B beneficiaries receiving services from non-institutional health providers.
+Non-institutional health providers include: physicians, physician assistants, clinical social workers, nurse practitioners.
+Claims for some organizational providers, such as free-standing facilities are also found in the Carrier Claims File.
+Examples include independent clinical laboratories, ambulance providers, free-standing ambulatory surgical centers and free-standing radiology centers..
+The data contains beneficiary demographic information, primary claim diagnosis, and up to 12 additional diagnoses (ICD-10 codes), as well as Health Care Common Procedure Coding System (HCPCS) codes and Current Procedural Technology (CPT) codes.
 Files also contain provider-level information including unique physician identification number (UPIN), and national provider identifier (NPI).
 Procedure-level details include: date and place of service, provider charges submitted, payments and recipient co-payments.

 Studies often combine the Medicare National Carrier file data with the Medicare Outpatient Standard Analytical File (SAF) data to examine outpatient utilization of health services provided by both non-institutional providers and institutional-affiliated providers.

 |Key Terms||Medicare Part B, HCPCS, CPT, Non-institutional providers|